Articles

 Downloads vs. streams: What advertisers need to know

-Downloads were the original way that content creators and advertisers gauged podcast listenership—but streaming has changed everything.
+Downloads were the original way content creators and advertisers gauged podcast listenership—but streaming has changed everything.
 So, what's the difference between these two measurements?
 Read on to dig in.

 A brief history of podcast ad tech